-Canadian Urological Association The Voice of Urology in Canada
+Canadian Urological Association

 Association des Urologues du Canada La voix de l'urologie au Canada

 The information in the publication is not intended to convey medical advice or to substitute for direct consultation with a qualified medical practitioner.
 The Canadian Urological Association disclaims all liability and legal responsibility howsoever caused, including negligence, for the information contained in or referenced by this brochure.